Labor-Gesher-Meretz: History

 Immediately after the inauguration of the Twenty-third Knesset, on 17 March 2020, Gesher submitted a request to split into a separate parliamentary group, amid controversy over the possibility of a minority government supporting the joint list.
 The request was received on 23 March 2020 and the faction split into "Labor-Meretz" and Gesher.
 On 4 April, Peretz announced that he intended to split from the joint faction with Meretz following contacts with the Labor Party entering the government, and the split was approved two days later.

+In 2024, four years after the abortive attempt at a joint faction, Labor and Meretz performed another merger, this time more thoroughly into a single party called The Democrats.